Linaro/website/_posts/current/news/2019-03-21-linaro-arm-marvell-to-host-the-arm-on-arm-summit-for-developers-at-linaro-connect.md

 The event will kick-off with keynotes from Packet and Socionext, followed by sessions on Arm Neoverse, SUSE, machine learning (ML) for Arm on Arm, and more.

-View the complete schedule [here](https://connect.linaro.org/schedule/) and register for the event [here](https://connect.linaro.org/register/).

 ### About Linaro Connect

 Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 For those working on open source software for Arm platforms, Linaro Connect is the place to be to understand the latest developments and work directly with the most active engineers and maintainers in the ecosystem.
-For more information, go to [connect.linaro.org](https://connect.linaro.org/) where you can watch a quick introduction video.

 ### About Linaro